dkazanc/TomoPhantom/docs/source/reference/glossary.rst

 Library files
 -------------

-Library files are the text files which are provided to users with the downloaded repository or installation.
-Different phantoms are hardcoded using parameters in the files.
-2D phantoms and their dynamic extenstions are stored in the :data:`Phantom2DLibrary.dat` file, while 3D phantoms and their dynamic extensions are stored in the :data:`Phantom3DLibrary.dat` file.
-The files are located in the `tomophantom/phantomlib` folder.
+The library files are the text files which are provided to users with the downloaded repository or an installation.
+Different phantoms are hardcoded using parameters for objects in those files.
+2D phantoms and (2D + time) *dynamic* phantoms are stored in the :data:`Phantom2DLibrary.dat` file, while 3D phantoms and (3D + time)  dynamic phantoms are stored in the :data:`Phantom3DLibrary.dat` file.
+The files are located in the :data:`tomophantom/phantomlib` folder.